ehog90/bull-image-converter/README.md

 - Running Redis
 - NX Console
-- Ubuntu or other Linux distro.
-May work on macOS.
+- macOS or Linux (Tested on macOS and Ubuntu)
 - Node 20

 ## Notes and limitiations.

 - It's not a production-ready code.
+- No Docker deployment options.
+- No unit / integration tests.
+- Some variables are hard-linked (not in .env)
-- No progress bar for images.
+- Minimalist progress reporting.
 - Try with smaller images.

 ## Local URLs